 How to deposit.
-If you are not required to use the Electronic Federal Tax Payment System (EFTPS) (see Electronic deposit requirement below), you may use either EFTPS or Form 8109, Federal Tax Deposit Coupon, when you make each tax deposit.
-The IRS will send you a book of deposit coupons when you apply for an employer identification number (EIN).
-Follow the instructions in the coupon book.
-If you do not have Form 8109, see section 11 in Circular E.
+If you choose not to enroll in EFTPS and are not required to use the Electronic Federal Tax Payment System (EFTPS) (see Electronic deposit requirement below), you may use Form 8109, Federal Tax Deposit Coupon, when you make each tax deposit.

+The IRS will pre-enroll you in EFTPS when you apply for an employer identification number (EIN).
+Follow the instructions in your EIN Package to activate your enrollment and begin making your tax deposits.